Nagaraj0000b/sms-spam-detection/Readme.md

-# Python Projects

-This directory contains various Python projects related to Machine Learning assignments and labs.
+# First Machine Learning Project: Linear Regression

+This project demonstrates the basics of linear regression using Python.
+Linear regression is a fundamental supervised learning algorithm used to model the relationship between a dependent variable and one or more independent variables.

-## Structure
+## Project Overview
+- **Goal:** Predict a continuous value (e.g., salary) based on input features using a linear model.
+- **Techniques Used:** Simple linear regression, data visualization, model evaluation.
+- **Files:**
-- Each subfolder contains code and resources for a specific lab or assignment.
+	- `predctionOfSalary.py`: Main code for linear regression.
+	- `salary_data.csv`: Dataset used for training and testing.

-## How to Use
+## How to Run
-- Navigate to the desired project folder.
-- Follow instructions in the respective files to run or modify the code.
+1. Open `predctionOfSalary.py`.
+2. Ensure `salary_data.csv` is in the same directory.
+3. Run the script to train and test the linear regression model.

+## Key Concepts
+- Fitting a line to data points
+- Calculating coefficients
+- Making predictions
+- Evaluating model performance

 ---
-Feel free to add more details about each project as needed.
+This project is a simple introduction to machine learning and linear regression.
+More advanced topics will be covered in future projects.